wagtail/wagtail/docs/getting_started/tutorial.md

 ### Wagtail template tags

-In addition to Django\'s [template tags and filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/), Wagtail provides a number of it\'s own `template tags & filters <template-tags-and-filters>`{.interpreted-text role="ref"}
-which can be loaded by including `{% load wagtailcore_tags %}` at the top of your template file.
+In addition to Django\'s [template tags and filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/), Wagtail provides a number of it\'s own [template tags & filters](template-tags-and-filters) which can be loaded by including `{% load wagtailcore_tags %}` at the top of your template file.

-In this tutorial, we use the [richtext]{.title-ref} filter to escape and print the contents of a `RichTextField`:
+In this tutorial, we use the _richtext_ filter to escape and print the contents of a `RichTextField`:

 ```html+django